kintrix007/advent-of-code-2023/README.md

 really is not made for this, but it could be a good way to familiarize myself with it a bit more.

+As an exercise, I will try adding explicit lifetimes everywhere in my Rust solutions in hopes of it giving me a more in-depth understanding of them.

 ## Language Choice Per Day

 - Day 01: Haskell, Rust